 Small Group German Classes in London | Intermediate B1.1

-Evening and weekend German classes in the City of London
+Evening and weekend German classes in central London

 Intermediate German course part 1 – level B1.1

 This German course is suitable for those who have completed level A2 courses.

 The classes take place every week for 90 minutes.
 The course goes on for 8 weeks for groups of 2 learners; 9 weeks for groups of 3 and 10 weeks for groups of 4.

 The course is largely structured around a textbook which provides a clear structure and allows us to track progression.

 The sessions are supplemented with worksheets, grammar exercises and other learning materials of various formats.